Old Stagecoach Stop

 The Old Stagecoach Stop, previously known as the Tourist Hotel, Black Hotel, Johnson House, and originally the Waynesville House, is a historic hotel located in Waynesville, Pulaski County, Missouri, on the east side of the town square.

+History

 It was built by William Walton McDonald in the early 1850s as a one-story, double-pen (also known as a dogtrot) log building.
 The dogtrot was soon enclosed, making it a three-room building The building served as a stagecoach stop and post office before the Civil War.
 The town was served by the South-Western Stage Company until the railroad traversed Pulaski County in 1869.

 Waynesville was occupied by the 13th Missouri State Militia (MSM) in June 1862, under the command of Colonel Albert Sigel.
 The Union regiment was reorganized and renumbered as the 5th MSM in March 1863.
 Sigel built an earthen and wooden palisade fort on the hill overlooking the county seat town of Waynesville.
 Sigel commandeered McDonald's building for a post hospital.
 The Union soldiers occupied the town until the end of the war in 1865.

 The building was purchased by Alexander Bryan in 1870, who added a second story and rear lean-to addition, transforming the small stagecoach stop/tavern into a ten-room hotel and named it the Waynesville House.
 The hotel was owned by a long succession owners during the next 110 years, housing soldiers during both world wars, the Korean War, and the beginning years of the Vietnam War, as well as tourists traveling Route 66.